 Of course, this shouldn’t come as a big surprise to comic book fans.
 The character has long been considered one of the most powerful beings in the Marvel universe.

-Over the years, several cosmic entities, including Galactus, Eternity, Infinity, Omniversal Guardian Roma and Omniversal Majestrix Opal Luna Saturnyne, have described Richards as a “being whom the Celestials felt was on par with themselves”.
+Over the years, several cosmic entities, including Galactus, Eternity, Infinity, Omniversal Guardian Roma and Omniversal Majestrix Opal Luna Saturnyne, have described Richards as a “being whom the Celestials felt was on par with themselves” and the most powerful mutant of all time.

 The son of Mister Fantastic and the Invisible Woman of the Fantastic Four, Richards, who grows up to join the X-Men, possesses the power to warp reality and make his thoughts come to fruition.
 Created by Stan Lee and Jack Kirby, the character first appeared in Fantastic Four Annual #6